 Info

-you should use a Public/Private key authentication for a faster connection to your RaspberryPi.
+You should use Public/Private key authentication for faster connections to your Raspberry Pi.

-Compile Raspberry Component
+Compiling the Raspberry Pi Component

-The better place to build camel-raspberry component is on your personal computer.
-RaspberryPi is be too slow to compile.
+It’s better to build the camel-raspberry component on your personal computer, as the Raspberry Pi is typically too slow for efficient compilation.

 $> git clone https://github.com/camel-labs/camel-labs.git